enosrecanati/MonitorFasceEnergiaElettrica/README.md

 # Known Issues

-The current version does not take into account the festivities, but only the hourly scheduling.
+The current version does not take into account festivities, but only the hourly scheduling.

 # Build Instructions